usnistgov/ESV-Server/client/README.md

                 }
             ]
         ]
     }
 }
 ```

-Note that DataFiles is an array.
-For submitting for multiple Operating Environments, create addition sets of oeID/rawNoisePath/restartTestPath/unvettedConditionedPaths.
+* Note that DataFiles is an array.

+* For submitting for multiple Operating Environments, create addition sets of oeID/rawNoisePath/restartTestPath/unvettedConditionedPaths.

+* Note that the UpdatedPublicUseDocument section is optional

+* Note that the EntropyCertificateToUpdate key/value in Certify is optional

+* Note that rawNoiseSampleSize and restartSampleSize are optional.
+If there are no values present, the sample size value for the entropy assessment will be used

 ## 5. Alternative usages